LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 ## Turning our stylesheet on or off

 Some sites will have a nice focus indicator and you may not to run your stylesheet  on those, the Stylus button icon in the extensions bar will have a tiny little notification icon on it, showing you that a stylesheet is active.
-If you click the Stylus button, there will be a checked input that you can change to turn your stylesheet on or off.
+If you click the Stylus button, there will be a checked input that you can toggle to turn your stylesheet on or off.

+## Using a portable stylesheet with Safari

+We don't need a browser extension for Safari, as we can use any stylesheet stored on our Mac, which is a relatively straightforward process. **Note:** I just updated my Mac to Ventura a couple of days ago, so if you haven't done so yet or can't, my instructions may be slightly different, but hopefully noting too drastic has changed.

+1. Download this stylesheet and save to somewhere safe on your Mac (rename if you wish, but don't delete the .css file extension, that's super important)
+2. Open Safari
+3. In the Menu bar Click **Safari** > **Settings** (previously called **Preferences**) and then locate and open the **Advanced** tab
+4. Locate the drop down for **Stylesheet**, click it and select **Other**
+5. Locate the stylesheet you downloaded, in step 1, and open that so it becomes our selected option

+That's essentially it, I don't think this is as user-friendly as the Stylus extension, in that you have to go through all the options to change stylesheets and it appears you can only have one running at any given time, whereas Stylus you could in theory have many running, which would give you more granular control over how webpages look, but if you were just looking to style a focus indicator so you had a consistent visual indicator across the web, this may be useful.